jeanlego/OS2_CS_UNB/README.md

 you can connect to your web IDE via http://localhost:8080

-you can connect to your X11 xfce desktop via http://localhost:6901
+you can connect to your web desktop via http://localhost:6901

-you can connect to your X11 xfce desktop via vnc client through port 5901
+you can connect to your x11 desktop via vnc client through port 5901

 user: root